fedemcmac/a-little-help/README.md

 ### Frontend

-On a new terminal tab, move into the frontend directory inside the root directory of the project.
-Use the package manager [npm](https://www.npmjs.com/) to install all dependencies and start the server.
+On a new terminal tab, navigate to the frontend directory inside the root directory of the project.
+Use the package manager [npm](https://www.npmjs.com/) to install all dependencies and start the server on port 3001.

 ```bash
 cd frontend
 npm install
 npm start
 ```
+Visit localhost:3001.

 #### All good to go!

 ### Notes